Private School Act

 Article 64

-After the rules are approved, each semester senior high schools and above shall contribute 3% of the tuition and primary and junior high schools 7% of the fees they have collected to the National Private School Faculty and Staff Retirement and Compensation Fund (the Fund).
-Money contributed to The Fund shall be deposited in designated bank accounts and used only to pay for retirement, compensation, and severance of private schools’ teachers and staff members.
-The legal person authority or school authority shall immediately demand repayment if the Fund’s money is not spent in accordance with rules, with related persons held liable.
+After approval of the rules, each semester private senior high schools and those above this level shall contribute an amount equivalent to 3% of tuition, while private primary and junior high schools shall contribute 70% of miscellaneous fees, to mutually establish a national Retirement and Compensation Fund for Private School Teachers and Staff (hereinafter referred to as the Fund).
+The money contributed to the Fund shall be deposited in designated bank accounts and used exclusively for retirement, death gratuity or bereavement compensation, and severance payments for private school teachers and staff.
+The competent authority of legal persons or that of schools shall immediately demand repayment if any use or virement of the Fund is against the rules, and hold the related persons liable.

-The portions of retirement, compensation, resignation and severance payments in excess of those of public schools shall be borne by the school legal persons and their schools.
+The portions of retirement, compensation, resignation and severance payments in excess of those of public schools shall be borne by the school legal persons and the private schools they establish.

 Article 65

-The Ministry and related ministries shall jointly help set up a supervisory committee for the Fund.
-The committee shall be made up of school legal persons, private school teachers and staff members, and representatives from educational groups.
-It shall register with the court as a juridical person, in charge of setting up the Fund, collecting contributions made to the Fund, and appropriating, managing, and using the money in the Fund.
-The committee shall be placed under the Ministry’s supervision.
+The Ministry and related ministries of Executive Yuan shall jointly provide guidance for the establishment of the Management Committee of the Fund.
+The committee shall be made up of school legal persons, private school teachers and staff members, and representatives from pertinent educational groups.
+It shall register with the court as a foundation to take overall charge of the establishment, collection, allocation, management, and use of the fund, and shall be subject to the supervision of the Ministry of Education.

-The Ministry and related organizations may jointly form an oversight commission for the Fund to oversee operation of the above juridical person.
+The Ministry and related organizations may jointly form a small supervisory group for the Fund to oversee operation of the foundation referred to in the preceding paragraph.

-Rules governing establishment, management and use of the Fund shall be drawn up by the Ministry.
+Supervisory regulations governing establishment, management and use of the Fund shall be prescribed by the Ministry of Education.

 Article 66